 Add more greens to your diet with this recipe.
 It’s a delightful pasta chock full of mustard greens and artichokes.
 You’ll also find assorted other vegetables mixed into the dish to pack a nutritional punch.

 I‘ve decided that we must always come back from vacation on a Saturday.
 I had such a sense of peace yesterday when we came home to a mostly clean house, enough food for a few days, and nothing that had to be done till Monday.
+(Be sure to checkout our other Gluten Free Pasta Recipes too.)

 This morning I made Gluten Free Mommy’s Carrot Zuchinni Muffins for breakfast and they were amazing!
 I’m going to have to find some zuchinni to shred and freeze so that we can have these all winter.